Operation Sportpalast: 6–7 March

 The German ships were not spotted by Norwegian resistance agents as they departed.
-The scheduled British photo reconnaissance flight over Trondheim was unable to be conducted on 6 March due to bad weather, and the additional air patrols over the Norwegian Sea that were meant to be conducted in this eventuality were not flown due to a shortage of aircraft.
-Contact was first made by the submarine at 6:01 pm on 6 March, with its crew spotting a single large warship while patrolling north of the exit to Trondheim Fjord.
+The scheduled British photo reconnaissance flight over Trondheim was unable to be conducted on 6 March due to bad weather.
+More air patrols over the Norwegian Sea, that were meant to be conducted as a substitute, were not flown due to a shortage of aircraft.
+Contact was first made by the submarine at 6:01 p.m. on 6 March, with its crew spotting a large warship while patrolling north of the exit to Trondheim Fjord.
 Seawolfs commanding officer Lieutenant Dick Raikes assumed this was Tirpitz.
-He attempted to attack the German force, but was outpaced and broke off.
-Seawolfs crew then sent a radio report of this contact, which indicated that the ship was either a cruiser or a battleship.
+He attempted to attack the German force but was outpaced and broke off.
+Seawolfs crew then sent a radio report of this contact, that indicated that the ship was either a cruiser or a battleship.
 The German battle group sailed north-east along the coast of Norway at 23 kn for the remainder of 6 March and turned north at midnight.